 You would be forgiven if that’s what you thought of as they are considered some of the most important works of art within the art history canon.
 But what about this one?

 It is no coincidence that this work of art of such a realistic nude woman was completed by a woman who lived fully and unapologetically.
 Suzanne Valadon was born in 1868 and grew up in Montmartre, the center of Parisian art and excitement in the late 19th century.
-She held a range of jobs beginning at a young age, including trapeze artist, before becoming a model for artists like Pierre-Auguste Renoir and Henri Toulouse-Lautrec, who dubbed her “Suzanne”.
+She held a range of jobs beginning at a young age, including a trapeze artist, before becoming a model for artists like Pierre-Auguste Renoir and Henri Toulouse-Lautrec, who dubbed her “Suzanne”.
 As she modeled, she also observed.
 She learned skills and picked up techniques that she incorporated into her own work.
 Valadon became good friends with Edgar Degas, who was by then a well-known and popular artist.
 He essentially validated her as an artist when he became the first person to purchase her work.

 With her 1928 Reclining Nude, Valadon reclaimed the female nude and did so on multiple levels.

 Titian, Ingres, and Manet controlled how these nude women would appear and deliberately chose to have the women on display for all to see.
 The female nudes are placed on beds with rumpled sheets as if to underscore their societal roles.
-There is an imbalanced power dynamic between the artist and subject.
+There is an imbalanced power dynamic between the artist and the subject.

 Suzanne Valadon chose something different.
 Instead of a lithe body stretched out, Valadon folded the model up, limiting and controlling what could be seen.
 Also, by positioning her like this, she remains contained within the sofa.
 With her legs pulled up and crossed, her body reacts creating a roll in her stomach.
 A very natural response, unlike the very unnatural extra vertebrae Ingres decided to include in the Grand Odalisque because it was more aesthetically pleasing.
 Additionally, if Valadon’s model were to stretch out fully like her counterparts, her legs would dangle over the arms of the couch, which is decidedly unsexy.
 More like a Saturday morning, not-in-the-mood-to-shower-yet pose.